Overview

 Four Phases of Emergency Preparedness

-Emergency preparedness is typically conceptualized as having four phases: Preparedness; Response; Recovery; and Mitigation.
+Emergency preparedness is typically conceptualized as having four phases: Preparedness, Response, Recovery, and Mitigation.

-Personal preparedness
+Personal Preparedness

 Emergency preparedness is based on the notion that there are certain predictable factors that will occur in an emergency or disaster, and the effects of these factors can be reduced or eliminated by taking steps in advance of the occurrence.
 The Federal Emergency Management Agency (FEMA) and the respective state emergency management agency, the Centers for Disease Control (CDC) as well as state public health agencies have online resources to promote personal preparedness for people with disabilities.
+Another resource is the AT3 Center blog article Assistive Technology Tips for Emergency Prep.

-Emergency response
+Emergency Response

 First responders include personnel such as police, fire, and other emergency workers who may be involved in assisting people with disabilities in safely evacuating their premises (whether at work or home) and in some cases transporting them to emergency shelters.
 It is helpful for first responders to understand the nature of various disabilities (including issues related to communication) and the importance of AT, and to have training on these topics.
 Agencies responsible for operating shelters may need assistance in developing, acquiring and deploying assistive technology resources that will enable people with disabilities to be safely housed in an accessible “general population” shelter when appropriate, rather than segregated in a restrictive medical needs shelter.
-State AT programs have developed resources to help train first responders as well as shelter personnel; suggested lists of AT for shelters (including not limited to AT for mobility and communication); and strategies to identify AT needs of survivors in the shelter.
+AT Act Programs have developed resources to help train first responders as well as shelter personnel; suggested lists of AT for shelters (including not limited to AT for mobility and communication); and strategies to identify AT needs of survivors in the shelter.

 Recovery